GaborFicsor/steezy-spatula/README.md

 </details>

-The recipe detail page features a comment section available only to registered users.
-If there are no comments yet, a message is shown to users saying 'be the first to comment', next to the comment section a comment form can be found.
-Upon submission, the comment appears at the bottom of the list with a pop-up message confirming the successful addition, along with the username of the current commenter.
-If there are comments already present under the recipe, they are displayed in order, with the newest one appearing on top.
-Each comment includes the author's name and the date of creation.
-If the current user is the author of a comment, two additional icons are prestend to them: a pencil for editing and a trash can for deletion.
-Clicking the pencil icon takes the user to the comment editing form, where they can modify and re-submit their comment.
-Upon successful submission, a pop-up message appears, acknowledging the updated comment.
-The trash can icon, on the other hand, leads the user to a confirmation page, where they can confirm their intention to delete the comment.
+At the bottom of the recipe detail page, a comment section can be found which is only available to the registered users of the website.
+If there are no comments yet under a recipe, a text is shown saying 'Be the first to comment!' with the comment form next to it.
+The comment form is a text area where people can write and submit a comment with the button below.
+Doing so will display the newly submitted comment and make an alert pop-up that the comment has been added.
+The current username is also reflected on the form.
+If there are comments under a recipe, they are listed below each other with the most recent comment at the top.
+Each comment has information about the author and the date of creation.
+If the current user is the author of a comment, a pencil icon for editing and a trash can icon for deleting the comment is shown.
+The pencil icon takes the user to the comment editing form where they can update and resubmit their comment.
+Doing so will make an alert pop-up saying that the comment has been updated successfully.
+Clicking on the trash-can icon will take the user to a confirmation page, where they need to affirm their intentions.

 Authorization pages
 <details>